mkness/TheCannon/README.md

 # The Cannon
-# just ad a perfunctory change
+ just add a perfunctory change

 A method for building data-driven models for high-resolution stellar spectra.
 Designed with *APOGEE2*, *Gaia-ESO*, *RAVE* and *HERMES* data in mind, but applicable generally.